 Thank You for coming to this world as a servant and setting an example for us of how we are to serve others.
 I pray that we would look for opportunities in this world to serve, even to serve those who it may be uncomfortable for us to do so.
 Lord, I pray that You bring healing to our world.
 We are bombarded with so much violence and hatred, and I pray that we would have the strength to go into the dark places of the world and show Your light.
 I pray for the families of those lost, and I pray that You would use this tragedy to draw us closer together.
 Most of all, I thank You for Jesus, and it’s in His Name I pray.

-Next week, we will be continuing our series by talking about leading.
-It’s actually kind of the 2nd half of this week’s message in a way, so I hope you will check in with us next week.
+Next week, we will be continuing our series by talking about our call to spread the Gospel.
 If you have never made the decision to follow Christ, or you would like to know more about what it means to have a servant’s heart, feel free to reach out to us.
 Have a blessed week!!!!!